113ll3/Ibmclouddocscli/reference/bluemix_cli/extend_cli.md

 ## Install a plug-in from a web URL

-Use the `bluemix plugin install URL` command to install a plugin directly from a web URL.
+Use the `bluemix plugin install URL` command to install a plug-in directly from a web URL.
 For example

   ```
   ~$ bluemix plugin install https://plugins.ng.bluemix.net/downloads/bluemix-plugins/auto-scaling/auto-scaling-darwin-amd64-0.2.2